Year Four Nearest Truth Photobook Program September 2025-August 2026

 Zoom Tier

-650 Euros + VAT Payment due on acceptance
+625 Euros + VAT Payment due on acceptance

 Payment Plans

 We understand that the economics of the course is not suitable for everyone.
 With an ambitious program comes ambitious expenditure, which results in a higher price of admission.
-We are open to payment plans for people based on a shifting rule of economics to ensure that once accepted for the course and once committed to remission of payment, the participants are responsible for honouring their investment in themselves and us.
+We are open to payment plans for people based on a shifting rule of economics to ensure that once accepted for the course and once committed to remission of payment, the participants are responsible for honoring their investment in themselves and us.

 We ask that all payment terms be fulfilled as per the contract, and to help this, we will offer individual payment plans.
 We also cannot issue, under any circumstances, refunds for individuals who cannot attend after signing their contract and after payments have begun.
-If the participant cannot make their payment (within reason), their participantion may be ended.
+If the participant cannot make their payment (within reason), their participation may be ended.
 We prefer to continue working with people and will do our best to maintain a great working relationship.
 This stated, it is important to make the payment dates.

 INSTRUCTORS